redtexts/texts/nicolaievsky_mh_1936_man_and_fighter.md

 Marx had no intention of staying in Belgium in any case.
 The revolutionary centre of Europe was Paris, where his old acquaintance, Flocon, now a member of the Provisional Government, summoned him.
-He invited the 'dear and brave [_cher et vaillant_]' Marx to return to the land from which tyranny had banished him.
+He invited the 'dear and brave \[_cher et vaillant_\]' Marx to return to the land from which tyranny had banished him.
 'Tyranny has banished you;
-free France flings wide her portals for you, and all who struggle in the sacred cause of the brotherhood of the peoples.'4
+free France flings wide her portals for you, and all who struggle in the sacred cause of the brotherhood of the peoples [^13].'

 The letter was sent from Paris on the first of March.
 Marx received it on the second or the third and its arrival practically coincided with a